Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree: Abstract

 \section{Abstract}

 This study proposes an efficient exact $k$-flexible aggregate nearest neighbor ($k$-FANN) search algorithm in road networks using the M-tree.
-The IER-$k$NN algorithm, which previously showed the highest FANN search performance, used the R-tree and pruned off unnecessary nodes based on the Euclidean coordinates of objects in road networks.
-However, IER-$k$NN made many unnecessary accesses to index nodes since the Euclidean distance between objects is much different from the actual shortest-path distance between them.
-In contrast, our algorithm proposed in this study can greatly reduce unnecessary accesses to index nodes compared to IER-$k$NN since the M-tree is constructed based on the actual shortest-path distances between objects.
-To the best of our knowledge, our algorithm is the first exact FANN algorithm using the M-tree.
+The state-of-the-art IER-$k$NN algorithm used the R-tree and pruned off unnecessary nodes based on the Euclidean coordinates of objects in road networks.
+However, IER-$k$NN made many unnecessary accesses to index nodes since the Euclidean distances between objects are significantly different from the actual shortest-path distances between them.
+In contrast, our algorithm proposed in this study can greatly reduce unnecessary accesses to index nodes compared with IER-$k$NN since the M-tree is constructed based on the actual shortest-path distances between objects.
+To the best of our knowledge, our algorithm is the first exact FANN algorithm that uses the M-tree.
 We prove that our algorithm does not cause any false drop.
-As a result of a series of experiments using various real road network datasets, our algorithm always showed a better performance than IER-$k$NN and was improved by up to 6.92 times.
+In conducting a series of experiments using various real road network datasets, our algorithm consistently outperformed IER-$k$NN by up to 6.92 times.